-The “size” of the injury has nothing to do with whether or not you have a claim.
-In your scenario you may or may not also have a third party claim.
-In other words you may never sue your employer, but if some third party’s negligence caused an injury, then there may be a claim against that party, a “third party claim”.
+The size of the injury has nothing to do with whether or not you have a claim.
+In this scenario you may or may not also have a third party claim.
+In other words you can’t normally directly sue your employer in this situation.
+But if some third party’s negligence caused an injury, then there may be a claim against that party, a “third party claim”.

-Workers compensation law requires employers to report workplace injuries within a specified period of time.
+Workers compensation law requires employers to report work injuries within a specified period of time.
 Failure to comply raises the possibility of fines against the employer.

 An employee must be out of work a minimum number of days before workers compensation kicks in.
 In Massachusetts, injured employees must miss 5 days before they are eligible.
 But, if they are out due to the injury for 21 days, then the first 5 days are paid.
 New Hampshire’s workers compensation law only requires benefits after 3 days of disability, unless that work related disability continues for 14 days or longer.

-How Do I Find Out More About My Workers Compensation Case?
+How Do I Find Out More About Compensation for my Work Injuries?

 Workers compensation laws vary from state to state.
-We explain the basic workers compensation benefits in another blog article: Click here.
+We explain the basics of compensation for work injuries in another blog article: Click here.
 Other blog articles focus on what the specific benefits are: Click here.
 Another blog looks at the various types of typical workers compensation accidents: Click here.
 Finally, anyone with a workers compensation claim must understand that workers compensation insurers frequently carry out video surveillance: Click here.